micmejia/bible-dump/NKJV/1 Chronicles/1 Chr 2.md

 Now afterward Hezron went in to the daughter of Machir the father of Gilead, whom he married when he _was_ sixty years old; and she bore him Segub.

 ###### 22
-Segub begot Jair,[^m] who had twenty-three cities in the land of Gilead.
+Segub begot Jair, who had twenty-three cities in the land of Gilead.

 ###### 23
 (Geshur and Syria took from them the towns of Jair, with Kenath and its towns--sixty towns.)
 All these _belonged to_ the sons of Machir the father of Gilead.